Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/14-Bitonic-Sorting/README.md

 ## Introduction

-Bitonic Sorting [[1]] is parallel algorithm for sorting developed originally by Ken Batcher.
-Designed originally to target hardware sorting networks, the technique sorts $N$ elements in decreasing (or alternately increasing) order using a network with $O(N\log^2(N))$ comparator elements with a parallel sorting delay of $O(\log^2(N))$ time.
-The algorithm consists of $q(q+1)/2$ "rounds" of parallel pairwise comparisons across the $N$ elements.
-These rounds of comparisons between pairs of elements occur in a "butterfly network" whose crossover points change with each round to deliver partial sorted results to the next round.
+Bitonic sorting [[1]] is parallel algorithm for sorting, originally developed by Ken Batcher.
+You target hardware sorting networks to sort $N$ elements in decreasing or increasing order.
+The network uses $O(N\log^2(N))$ comparator elements with a parallel sorting delay of $O(\log^2(N))$ time.
+The algorithm consists of $q(q+1)/2$ rounds of parallel pairwise comparisons across the $N$ elements.
+Each round compares element pairs using a butterfly network with crossover points that change, delivering partially sorted results to the next round.
 Bitonic sorting is attractive on architectures provisioned with many parallel execution units, particular when $N$ is large.
 Hardware solutions in programmable logic fit well.
-Software solutions also yield excellent results on Single-Instruction Multiple Data (SIMD) architectures capable of performing many parallel comparisons in a single cycle.
+Software solutions also yield excellent results on single-instruction multiple data (SIMD) architectures that perform many parallel comparisons in a single cycle.

-This tutorial illustrates how to implement a Bitonic SIMD Sorter on AI Engine in Versal for `float` data types.
+This tutorial illustrates how to implement a bitonic SIMD sorter on AI Engine in Versal for `float` data types.
 Two examples are given.
-First, a small example using $N=16$ demonstrates the concept and identifies strategies for vectorization & management of the vector register space.
-These ideas are then applied to a second larger example using $N=1024$.
-Profiling & throughput performance are then compared to `std::sort()` which uses Introsort [[2]] employing $O(N\log(N))$ comparisons on a scalar CPU.
+You start with a small example using $N=16$ to demonstrate the concept and develop strategies for vectorization and management of the vector register space.
+You then apply these ideas to a second larger example using $N=1024$.
+Finally, you compare profiling and throughput performance to `std::sort()` using Introsort [[2]] employing $O(N\log(N))$ comparisons on a scalar CPU.

 ## Small Bitonic Sorting Example

-The diagram below shows a small Bitonic Sorting example with $N=16$ elements.
+The following diagram shows a small bitonic sorting example with $N=16$ elements.
 The network consists of $q=10$ rounds of butterfly comparisons.
 These rounds are collected into $\log_2(N)=4$ stages, where there are a different number of rounds per stage.
-Stage 0 consists of 1 round, Stage 1 consists of 2 rounds, Stage 2 consists of 3 rounds and Stage 4 consists of 4 rounds.
-The figure highlights in yellow output samples from that stage whos ordering has not been affected, and highlights in red output samples from that stage whos ordering has been affected.
+* Stage 0 consists of one round
+* Stage 1 consists of two rounds
+* Stage 2 consists of three rounds
+* Stage 4 consists of four rounds

+The figure highlights in yellow output samples from that stage whos ordering has not been affected.
+Red highlights output samples from that stage whose ordering has been affected.

-Notice how some identical rounds are included in each stage of processing.
+Some identical rounds appear in each stage of processing.
 For example, the last two rounds of Stage 2 and Stage 3 contain identical processing.
-This fact is used in the second example below to construct Bitonic Sorting designs for larger $N$.
+You use this fact in the second example to construct bitonic sorting designs for larger $N$.

-The Bitonic Sorting algorithm works using the following "divide-and-conquer" approach.
-Each processing stage performs reording of samples in a local fashion with an increasing "span":
+The bitonic sorting algorithm uses a divide-and-conquer approach.
+Each processing stage reorders samples in a local fashion with an increasing span:
-* Stage 0 performs 1 round of butterfly comparisons to output consecutive 2-tuples in sorted order.
+* Stage 0 performs one butterfly comparison round to sort consective 2-tuples.
-* Stage 1 performs 2 rounds of butterfly comparisons to output consecutive 4-tuples in sorted order.
+* Stage 1 performs two butterfly comparison rounds to sort consecutive 4-tuples.
-* Stage 2 performs 3 rounds of butterfly comparisons to output consecutive 8-tuples in sorted order.
+* Stage 2 performs three butterfly comparison rounds to sort consective 8-tuples.
-* Stage 3 performs 4 rounds of butterfly comparisons to output consecutive 16-tuples in sorted order.
+* Stage 3 performs four butterfly comparison rounds to sort consective 16-tuples.

-After all stages of processing, the output of the final round is presented in fully sorted order.
+After all stages of processing, the output from the final round is in fully sorted order.

 ![figure](images/bitonic-sort-n16-overall.png)

 ### Stage 0

-The figure below shows the processing performed by Stage 0.
-Here a single round of butterflies performs local reordering of pairs of consecutive samples.
-A total of 8 parallel comparisons must be performed per stage.
-With `float` data types, this may be done with the `fpmax()` and `fpmin()` intrinsics or using the some of the AIE API calls as shown below.
+The following figure shows the processing performed by Stage 0.
+Here a single butterfly round reorders local pairs of consecutive samples.
+You must perform a total of eight parallel comparisons per stage.
+With `float` data types, you use `fpmax()` and `fpmin()` intrinsics.
+Alternatively you call the AIE API functions as shown in the example.

 ![figure](images/bitonic-sort-n16-stage0.png)

-The code block below implements Stage 0 using intrinsics.
-The full compliment of 16 input samples are stored in a 16-lane vector register.
-The `fpmax()` and `fpmin()` intrinsics provide the core sorting functionality, each performin 8 parallel comparisons in SIMD fashion in a single cycle.
-The `fpshuffle16()` intrinsics perform input and output data shuffling so that all eight "top" samples of each butterfly are moved to a single 8-lane vector register, and similarly for the "bottom" samples of each butterfly.
-After the maximum and minimum samples are identified, they are stored back to the 16-lane vector with smallest values in the top positions and largest values in the bottom positions.
+The following code block implements Stage 0 using intrinsics.
+You store the full compliment of 16 input samples in a 16-lane vector register.
+The `fpmax()` and `fpmin()` intrinsics provide the core sorting functionality, each performing eight parallel comparisons in SIMD fashion in a single cycle.
+The `fpshuffle16()` intrinsics perform input and output data shuffling, moving all eight top butterfly samples to a single 8-lane vector register and all eight bottom samples to another.
+After identifying the maximum and minimum samples, you store them back in the 16-lane vector.
+Smaller values occupy the top positions, and larger values occupy the bottom positions.
 Profiling with `aiesimulator` shows this intrinsic code requires 27 cycles per invocation.

 ```
 void __attribute__((noinline)) bitonic_fp16::stage0_intrinsic( aie::vector<float,16>& vec )